yksanjo/agentguard/README.md

 **The Reality**: Splunk is great for infrastructure monitoring.
 But when an AI agent starts making unauthorized decisions, Splunk sees "normal API calls."
 We see "agent behavior anomaly."

+**Positioning**:
+> "While Splunk is scheduling your kickoff meeting, we'll already be catching threats."

 ### vs. Cloud Security Platforms (Wiz, Orca, Palo Alto)

 **What They Do**: Cloud security posture management, configuration scanning.